Welcome to GardnerBender & Sperry Instruments frequently asked questions page!

-I am sure you have a few questions on how to get started, so lets get you started…there are multiple ways to browse this site:
+We’re sure you have a few questions on how to get started… Here are a few ways to browse our site:

 If those three fail, shoot us your question and we will work to get it answered and added to our growing knowledge database.

 If you have questions about the GardnerBender & Sperry Instruments FAQ you can EMAIL us.
 We’ll be sure to add any information and/or questions to our growing database.

 No we do not offer connectors for these.

 No. Because the way the connector holds the inserted wires in place with a spring loaded clip, stranded wire could potentially compress and slide out causing issues with connectivity and potential shock hazards.
 Only solid wire should be used in these connectors.

 No, due to the differences between the two metals; how they react when in contact with each other and how they conduct electricity.
 Aluminum expands differently compared to copper and also causes it to deteriorate due to galvanic corrosion.
 Eventually this will cause arcing and open connection or even fire.

 Aluminum wire connections can overheat and start a fire without drawing enough current to trip the circuit breaker.
 Combining the two wires is NOT recommended, and connectors like this are extremely specialized and only offered by one or two other manufactures.

 Not unless the customer wants to cut the probe-tip off of their test lead.
 These alligator clips do not have a “slide on” base like the RTL-107 alligator clips do that are designed to slide right over the metal probe tip.
 These alligator clips have a small place to insert a stripped wire into, screw it in place, and then fold over protective arms and crimp down to ensure that the wire does not pull out.